A Day in My Father's House

 Food in Haiti does not come cheaply.
 Because hardly any food is grown in the country, most food is imported from Miami or somewhere else in the United States.
 That means food costs the same as it does in the U.S., plus the additional cost of shipping.
 Pastor Predestin and his wife shop the sales and have committed to provide at least one meal a day for the kids.

-It’s not always a well-rounded meal, because sometimes the food that is available inexpensively is simply bread.
-Even with purchasing simple food on sale in bulk, Pastor Predestin is still spending about $500 per day to feed every kid in the orphanage just one meal.
+It's not always a well-rounded meal, because sometimes the food that is available inexpensively is simply bread.
+Even with purchasing simple food on sale in bulk, Pastor Predestin is still spending at least $200 per day to feed every kid in the orphanage just one meal.
 As God provides, they spend more money to provide two meals a day.

 God Showing His Love Through Education

 In addition to food and basic care, Pastor Predestin and his staff are committed to giving each child an opportunity to go to primary school.
-That’s an incredible opportunity in Haiti.
-Additionally, My Father’s House is adding a technical school, which will be open and operating in a matter of weeks.
+That's an incredible opportunity in Haiti.
+My Father's House has also just added a technical school off-site, which will be the new school for the older kids at the orphanage.
 This school will prepare the older students to find a job after they age out of the orphanage.
-In the trade school, they will be able to learn things like sewing, IT, computers, masonry, and construction.
+In the technical trade school, they will be able to learn things like sewing, IT, computers, masonry, and construction.

 A Committed Walk with Christ